Geneva, IL Adoption Lawyers

 • Has resided in Illinois for at least six months, or, if the person is a member of the armed forces, has been domiciled in Illinois for 90 days.

-If you are married and are seeking to adopt a child, you must remember that Illinois law requires both you and your spouse to adopt the child.
+If you are married and are seeking to adopt a child, Illinois law will require both you and your spouse to adopt the child.
 As such, your spouse must meet the same conditions for adoption.
 Once the adoption has been finalized, the biological parents will not retain any legal rights or responsibilities with regard to the child.
-An adoption means that, legally, the adoptive parents step into the shoes of a biological parent, acquiring legal rights and responsibilities when it comes to the child.
+An adoption means that, legally, the adoptive parents step into the shoes of biological parents, acquiring legal rights and responsibilities when it comes to the child.

 Adoption cases involve many different family situations.
 In some cases, a married couple might seek to adopt a child they have never met.
 In other cases, a stepparent may seek to adopt the biological child of his or her new spouse.
-At OSH Law, we understand that situations vary widely, and we know that each adoption case has its own nuances and particularities.
-Contact us at 331-248-8190 to learn more about how we can provide assistance in your adoption case.
+At Serrano Hanson & Hurtado, LLC, we understand that situations vary widely, and we know that each adoption case has its own nuances and particularities.
+Contact us at 630-844-8781 to learn more about how we can provide assistance in your adoption case.
 We serve clients in DeKalb, Kendall, DuPage, and Kane Counties.